RitaIngabire/CatClickerApp/README.md

 # CatClickerApp

-i) Click the DropDown Menu
+i) Click on the Cute Cats Button
-ii) Choose a link
+ii) Choose one of the cat options available
 iii) View a cat